robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 The Commit-Integration Time (C) is the metric that best illustrates a team's continuous integration interval.
 This number can be uses to summarize the health of the team's integration process.
 Daily Max Throughput (D) and Days-to-Integration (E) are useful for illustrating C in a more business-friendly way.
 Commit Time (A) and Integration Time (B) are useful to know as a diagnostic tool when a team intends to improve C.

+For reference, projects of widely-ranging sizes with extremely healthy continuous integration processes have achieved Commit-Integration Times of about 2 hours (or less).
+Commit-Integration Times of 8 hours might be considered acceptable (given project constraints).
+Projects with Commit-Integration Times over 8 hours should not be considered "continuous" and will likely exhibit the problems CI ameliorates.

+The following table comically illustrates how different values of A and B should be assessed.

 For values of A